Credit Card Processing

 Credit and debit cards continue to rise in popularity throughout the United States and the rest of the world.
 In fact, in 2021, there were more than 196 million credit cardholders in the United States.[1]Forbes.
 “9 Interesting Credit Card Statistics“.
 Accessed October 14, 2022.
 Such popularity is understandable—these cards simplify the process of paying for goods and services by offering secure, instant payments to customers and businesses.

 Still, this type of payment doesn’t come without risks.
 Malicious actors can steal card information to purchase goods and services from your business, which you will likely be liable to cover.
 Likewise, cardholders can file chargebacks if they are unhappy with your products or services, causing a nightmare for your bottom line.
-Therefore, incorporating strong security measures—such as CVV checks, two-factor authentication, and other forms of fraud detection—remains critical if you want to accept credit or debit card transactions.
+Therefore, incorporating strong security measures—such as CVV checks, two-factor authentication, and other forms of fraud prevention—remains critical if you want to accept credit or debit card transactions.

 For your business to accept credit and debit card transactions online, in-person, over the phone, via email, and through numerous other means, obtaining a merchant account is necessary.
 (Don’t worry; we explore all the available options later in this guide!)